AngelFerreros/project1-game/README.md

 None.

 Unsolved Problems:
-1. The countdown timer can sometimes go into a negative number, if the timer is close to 0 and a wrong letter is clicked.
-2. I wanted to put an image as a "Next button" but had problems placing the text on top of the image.
+1. I wanted to put an image as a "Next button" but had problems placing the text on top of the image.
 I was able to adjust the style manually in the Chrome developer tool.
 However, applying it on my CSS sheet and updating the browser did not seem to work.